lchski/flowratio-local/README.md

 ## Running

-Open the HTML file in a browser and it should work.
+Open index.html in a browser and it should work.

-If using it for development and you want faster feedback, add ?dev=1 to the URL to (a) get much more aggressive time constants, and (b) have it clear out local storage on startup.
+If using it for development and you want faster feedback, add ?dev=1 to the URL to get much more aggressive time constants.
+If you want to clear out the data because you have toyed around, load it with ?clear=1 – but remember to remove that before you refresh in case you collect data you want to keep.

 ## Todo